MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 - NGINX looks at the request, checks some rules, and sends it on to your WSGI server, which is usually listening on localhost, port 8000
 - Your Django app will process the request and eventually produce a response
-- Your WSGI server will send the response to NGINX; and then
+- Your WSGI server will send the response back to NGINX; and then
--  NGINX will send the response back out to the original requesting user
+-  NGINX will send the response back out to the original requesting client

-You can also configure it to serve static files, like images, directly from the filesystem, so requests for these assets don't need to go through Django
+You can also configure it to serve static files, like images, directly from the filesystem, so that requests for these assets don't need to go through Django

 ![nginx proxy with static files]({attach}/img/nginx-static-proxy.png)